For version 5.0 and later: You work with users and roles in the Kibana Management app.

 elasticuser is not shown in the Kibana Management app and you cannot modify this user, other than to reset the password.

-To learn more about users and roles in X-Pack, see Setting Up User Authentication.
+To learn more about users and roles, see User authentication.

 To send Beats data to a secured cluster in Elastic Cloud Enterprise, you should use a user that has the right privileges.
 In this example, we create a user